 Jamaica is a popular destination any time of the year, thanks to its warm, tropical weather.
-On the coast, temperatures range from 72 F (22 C) to 88 F (31 C), with chilly mornings and evenings.
+On the coast, temperatures range from 72 to 88 degrees Fahrenheit (22 to 31 degrees Celsius), with chilly mornings and evenings.
 Jamaica experiences an average of approximately 80 inches of rain per year, but some locations in the country's Blue Mountains receive more than 300 inches.
 The wettest months are May through October.

-Unlike many Caribbean islands, Puerto Rico is excellent to visit any time of year.
-The island does experience rainy season, but showers are often brief and isolated.
+Unlike many Caribbean islands, Puerto Rico is excellent to visit any time of year: The island does experience rainy season, but showers are often brief and isolated.
 The Southern part of the country is drier than the North, and temperatures do drop considerably at higher elevations.
-Puerto Rico is rarely affected by hurricanes, although fall 2017's Hurricane Maria was the deadliest ever in the country.
+Puerto Rico is sometimes affected by hurricanes, as evidenced by 2017's Hurricane Maria, which was the deadliest ever in the country.

-The Bahamas consist of 700 islands with temperatures usually hoving between a very pleasant 70 and 80 F. The country doesn't truly have an off-season, but September to May is peak travel time.
-Summers can be warm, with high temperatures close to 90 F (32 C).
+The Bahamas consist of 700 islands with temperatures usually hovering between a very pleasant 70 and 80 degrees Fahrenheit (21 and 27 degrees Celsius).
+The country doesn't truly have an off-season, but September to May is peak travel time.
+Summers can be warm, with high temperatures close to 90 degrees Fahrenheit (32 degrees Celsius).
 Some hotels and resorts will close during the summer months.
 Water is warm year-round, making any time appropriate for swimming, snorkeling, and diving.

-Aruba's climate is hot and tropical, with temperatures averaging 84 F (28 C) most of the year.
+Aruba's climate is hot and tropical, with temperatures averaging 84 degrees Fahrenheit (28 degrees Celsius) most of the year.
 Unlike many of its Caribbean neighbors, Aruba receives very little rainfall—just over 20 inches per year.
 The rainiest months are October through December.
 In general, the island is sunny and windy.